johnrigsby1970/DiscordPantheonGuildBot/readme.md

 # Discord Pantheon Guild Bot

 A comprehensive Discord bot designed for multi-game guild management, character tracking, and attendance logging.
 Built with C# and .NET 10 using the DSharpPlus library.
+Generally built around and to work with Pantheon Rise of the Fallen, this is generic enough to manage other games.

 ## Features